srishti-oops/raahi/README.md

 ## Overview

-The idea behind Raahi was to create a single platform where users can manage their daily productivity without switching between multiple applications.
-It combines goal management, habit tracking, journaling, analytics and AI assistance into one workspace.
+Raahi was built to provide a unified productivity workspace where users can manage goals, habits, journals, and progress without relying on multiple applications.
+The project focuses on creating a clean, responsive, and organized experience backed by a scalable Spring Boot architecture and Firebase cloud services.

 ---

 ## Features

+- User Authentication
-- Goal management
+- Goal Management
-- Habit tracking with streaks
+- Habit Tracking with Streaks
-- Daily journal
+- Daily Journal
-- AI-powered productivity coach
-- Productivity analytics
+- Productivity Analytics
-- Achievement system
+- Achievement System
+- Dashboard Overview
+- Responsive User Interface
 - Firebase Authentication
-- Firestore integration
+- Firestore Database Integration
-- Responsive user interface

 ---